myrba2win/RepData_PeerAssessment1/PA1_template.md

 ```

 ![](PA1_template_files/figure-html/unnamed-chunk-8-1.png)<!-- -->
-##### 2. The 5-minute interval on average across all the days in the dataset that contains the maximum number of steps?
+##### 2. Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

 ```r